LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/module4.rst

 Module 4 - Installing the HelloWorld extension
 ===============================================

-In Module 4, we are going to create our first iControl LX extension, the ``HelloWorld`` extension.
+In Module 4, we are going to create our first iControl LX Extension, the ``HelloWorld`` extension.
 It is a simple example that is perfect for illustrating the package management system.